The Hunt Calendars service supports numerous features that make it a powerful and flexible communication tool.

 needn't be updated when email addresses change.

-produces a calendar display that is appropriate for printing.
+produces a simplified calendar display that is appropriate for printing.
 No editing buttons are included.

 No editing controls are visible, so viewers see only the events.
 This is the view most web sites use